 To contact the Committee Contact >

 Bass – Chris Davies

 A person seeking Chorister membership of the Chorus must apply through the President via the Chorus website (www.philharmonia.net) to arrange an audition with the Musical Director.
 See section 2.2.2 of the Rules of the Adelaide Philharmonia Chorus Inc.

-If you are interested in joining the choir please contact the Secretary to arrange an audition Please click here>
+Please Note: Next auditions will be held in the evening of Tuesday 20 August 2019.
+If you are interested in joining the choir please contact the Vice President to arrange an audition.
+Please click here>

 The Musical Director will assess the following at the audition:

 In order to assess the above the audition process will be agreed by the Committee based on the Musical Director’s recommendation.
 Audition process includes

 · Individual to demonstrate their voice range